Predicates provide a way to define complex expressions for querying resources or specifying conditional triggers for API Extensions.

 A few minor differences aside, the behavior of the language and the operators used are the same for both querying APIs and defining API Extension conditions.
 The features not supported in conditional API Extensions are:

-The negation of has changed is also supported.
-Using has not changed ensures that the Extension only triggers when certain properties do not change during the update action.
-Given a valid predicate, the has not changed operator evaluates to false for all create actions.
+ensures that the Extension only triggers when certain properties do not change during the update action.
+Given a valid predicate, the has not changed

-// Evaluates to true if the name field is updated during the API call
+operators behave during create and update actions:// Evaluates to true if the name field is updated during the API call

 name has changed